finnless/thonklang/README.md

 Thonklang is a simple esolang for experimenting with different syntax and semantics of programming languages.
 It directly references the main control flow operator (🤔).

+More information is availible on the [Thonklang entry of the esolangs wiki](https://esolangs.org/wiki/Thonklang).

 ## Examples